 In June, John was finally rewarded for all of his hard work.
 One day on the way to the ballpark he had a breakthrough.
 He suddenly realized that he could uncurl his two paralyzed fingers.
 In July, during a bullpen throwing session, John felt the power returning to his pitches.
 He soon was pitching batting practice, impressing the Dodger coaches and teammates so much that he was assigned to the Arizona Instructional League after the season.
 In his first outing in Arizona, on September 29, he pitched three perfect innings: 39 pitches, four strikeouts, and a bunch of groundballs.
 He made four more appearances, working his way up to seven innings and continuing to throw well.

 John returned to the Dodgers in 1976 and pitched well, starting 31 games, completing 207 innings, and recording 10 wins against 10 losses with a respectable 3.09 ERA.
 After the season he received the National League Comeback Player of the Year Award, given by The Sporting News, and the Fred Hutchinson Award for Outstanding Character and Courage.
 His improvement continued in 1977, as he won 20 games against only 7 losses and recorded a 2.78 ERA.
-That he was a better pitcher now, at age 34 and after radical elbow surgery, was evident not only in his contributing to the Dodgers’ return to the World Series for the first time since 1974 (when they lost to the Yankees), but also by his second-place finish to Steve Carlton in Cy Young Award balloting.
+That he was a better pitcher now, at age 34 and after radical elbow surgery, was evident not only in his contributing to the Dodgers’ return to the World Series, but also by his second-place finish to Steve Carlton in Cy Young Award balloting.

 Over the next three seasons John remained at the top of his game.
 He won 17 for the Dodgers in 1978, returning with the team to the World Series, where he pitched solidly against the Yankees, though the Dodgers lost the Series.
 Then, after deciding to test the new free-agent market, John landed with the Yankees and established himself as the most consistent winner for the team with back-to-back 20-win seasons in 1979-80 and second- and fourth-place finishes in Cy Young Award balloting.
-His record from 1976 to 1981 was 99 wins and 53 losses, a 3.06 ERA, 14 shutouts, 64 complete games, and an average of more than 235 innings per year.
+His record from 1976 to 1981 was 99 wins and 53 losses, a 3.06 ERA, 14 shutouts, 64 complete games, and an average of more than 235 innings per year (after adjusting for the 1981 strike-shortened season).

 Year after year and well into his 40s, Tommy John’s playing career continued.
 In 1982 the Yankees traded him to the California Angels, where he struggled without a winning record for parts of four seasons before being released.
 In 1985 he pitched, not particularly well, for the Oakland Athletics.
 Released by the A’s after the season but still believing he could pitch, the 42-year-old John secured a tryout in 1986 with his old team, the Yankees.
 And he proved himself yet again.
 Over the next two seasons John won 18 games.
 In 1988 he won nine games for the Yankees, then made the team as a walk-on one last time in 1989—pitching well enough in spring training to be named Opening Day starter—before getting released in May.
 John finally announced his retirement in September.
 “I think I could still pitch,” John, then 46, told a reporter in his home state of Indiana, “but it’s a young man’s game.”